 The mission of Developing K.I.D.S. is to strengthen urban communities by guiding youth in their mental, physical and educational growth; helping to strengthen and empower young adults; and providing opportunities for all to become strong contributors to their community.

 Kimberly Johnson (formerly Kim Newberry) is the founder of Developing K.I.D.S.
-With advice and guidance from her late husband, Jamal Newberry, in planning the programs and vision; Developing KIDS was incorporated in June of 2006.
+With advice and guidance from family in planning the programs and vision; Developing KIDS was incorporated in June of 2006.
 The need to create an organization was discussed among family members, close friends, and community members.
 St. Suzanne/Our Lady Gate of Heaven Catholic Church opened their doors at no charge to Developing K.I.D.S. to facilitate programming.
-Through frequent contact with youth living in Detroit and reflection on personal experiences of the past and present as a citizen of Detroit, Mrs. Johnson started drafting the plans for an organization that would bring forth educated, healthy, and capable leaders of tomorrow by strengthening every aspect of a child’s life.
-Developing K.I.D.S. is a Founding Partner of the Don Bosco Hall Community Resource Center.
+Through frequent contact with youth living in Detroit, reflection on growing up in and raising children in Detroit, Mrs. Johnson started drafting the plans for an organization that would bring forth educated, healthy, and capable leaders of tomorrow by strengthening every aspect of a child’s life.
+Developing K.I.D.S. was a Founding Partner of the Don Bosco Hall Community Resource Center.

 Services began in Northwest Detroit near Cody High School.
 Upon the community-building dynamics of the Skillman Good Neighborhood Initiative, our programming space evolved into the Don Bosco Hall Community Resource Center with Developing K.I.D.S. being one of its founding partners.
-Over the next three years, key relationships and partnerships were developed to provide services throughout metro Detroit with organizations such as: Don Bosco Hall, Sisters Acquiring Financial Empowerment(S.A.F.E.), Marygrove College, ACCESS, Alternatives For Girls, Toastmasters and several others.
+Over the next few years, key relationships and partnerships were developed to provide services throughout metro Detroit.
+The that started with $750 in profits from its first fundraiser, officially facilitated its first program in the summer of 2007 for 27 youth.
+In 2018, 447 youth were served in our programs, which included 292 during that summer.